 The assumed prior distributions used in the assessment are given in Table 8.
 Most priors were intended to be relatively uninformed, and were estimated with wide bounds.
-The exceptions were the choice of informative priors for the survey $q_s$ .
+The exceptions were the choice of informative priors for the survey q_s .

 The priors for survey qs were estimated by assuming that q was the product of areal availability, vertical availability, and vulnerability.
 A simple simulation was conducted that estimated a distribution of possible values for the relativity constant by assuming that each of these factors was uniformly distributed.
 A prior was then determined by assuming that the resulting, sampled, distribution was lognormally distributed.
 Values assumed for the parameters were; areal availability (0.50-1.00), vertical availability (0.50-1.00), and vulnerability (0.01-0.50).
 The resulting (approximate lognormal) distribution had mean 0.16 and CV.
 0.79, with bounds assumed to be (0.01-0.40).
 Note that the values of survey relativity constants are dependent on the selectivity parameters, and the absolute catchability can be determined by the product of the selectivity by age and sex, and the relativity constant q.
+All trawl qs were estimated as free (not nuisance) parameters.

-Penalty functions were used a) to constrain the model so that any combination of parameters that resulted in a stock size that was so low that the historical catch could not have been taken was 388 strongly penalised, b) to ensure that all estimated year class strengths averaged 1, and c) to smooth the year class strengths estimated over the period 1974 to 1979.
+Penalty functions were used to constrain the model so that any combination of parameters that resulted in a stock size that was so low that the historical catch could not have been taken was strongly penalised, and to ensure that all estimated year class strengths averaged 1.